fastify/fastify-oauth2/README.md

 ### Usage with `@fastify/cookie`

 Since v7.2.0, `@fastify/oauth2` requires the use of cookies to securely implement the OAuth2 exchange.
-Therefore, if you need `@fastify/cookie` yoursself, you'd need to register  it up _before_ `@fastify/oauth2`.
+Therefore, if you need `@fastify/cookie` yourself, you will need to register it  _before_ `@fastify/oauth2`.

 ```js
 const fastify = require('fastify')({ logger: { level: 'trace' } })